Learning Abroad Center

 Summer

-• You should select the 2 courses below: LNDN 3245 Comparative Health Care Systems for 3 credits, and LNDN 3375 Global Internship Course for 3 credits.
+• Select the 2 courses: LNDN 3245 Comparative Health Care Systems for 3 credits, and LNDN 3375 Global Internship Course for 3 credits.

 • Total registration should equal 6 credits.